-- 8.1 Investment in infrastructure remains urgent to keep the ODP to its schedule and the transition on track, and so reduce risks and maintain benefits to consumers. - 8.2 Market and policy settings do not yet address the risks of coal retirement.
+- 8.1 Investment in infrastructure remains urgent to keep the ODP to its schedule and the transition on track, and so reduce risks and maintain benefits to consumers. - 8.2 Market and policy settings have progressed and are supporting the transition, but continued focus is needed to address all of the risks arising from coal retirement.
 The ODP relies on policy and market settings that promote competition and innovation, to deliver the efficient, reliable, lower emission electricity services contemplated by the National Electricity Objective. - 8.3 Social licence and supply chain issues continue to challenge delivery.
-Planning for such a generational peak in infrastructure investments requires careful management and risk management of financial, supply chain and workforce resources.
+Planning for such a generational peak in infrastructure investments requires early engagement, and careful management of financial, supply chain and workforce resources.
 The transition is equally dependent on consumers and communities being engaged and empowered as part of the energy transition.